CaseyClarke/Obsidian-Files/PHYS 124/Labs/Lab 6.md

 $$NEED ERROR PROPIGATION$$
 # Question 8

-I think this lab was clearly more accurate since our Hooke's law value for this lab was within 1 $N/m$ of the actual value whereas the other lab we don't actually know the spring constant of the rubber band but our two experiments differed way more.
+I think this lab was clearly more accurate since we were actually using a real spring this time, this is shown by the fact that our two values of k for the two experiments were significantly closer than last time.
+To reduce uncertainty we did multiple trials, made sure the coils of the spring never touch fully during a trial, and of course two different experiments.

 # Question 9
 Acknowledgements: